antimof/UxPlay/README.txt

     this is broken by Pi 4 Model B firmware.
 OMX support was removed from Raspberry Pi OS (Bullseye), but is present in Buster.

--   **H265 (4K)** video is supported with hardware decoding by the Broadcom GPU on Raspberry Pi 5 models, as well as on Raspberry Pi 4 model B. **While GStreamer seem to make use of this hardware decoding, satisfactory rendering speed of 4K video by UxPlay on these Raspberry Pi models has not yet been acheived.** The option "-h265" is required for activating h265 support.
-A wired ethernet connection is preferred in this mode (and may be required by the client).
+-   **H265 (4K)** video is potentially supported by hardware decoding on Raspberry Pi 5 models, as well as on Raspberry Pi 4 model B, using a dedicated HEVC decoding block, but the "rpivid" kernel driver for this it not yet supported by GStreamer (this driver decodes video into a non-standard format that cannot be supported by GStreamer until the driver is in the mainline Linux kernel).
+Raspberry Pi provides a version of ffmpeg that can use that format, but at present UxPlay cannot use this.
+The best solution would be for the driver to be "upstreamed" to the kernel, allowing GStreamer support.
+    (Software HEVC decoding works, but does not seem to give satisfactory results on the Pi).

 Even with GPU video decoding, some frames may be dropped by the lower-power models to keep audio and video synchronized using